xcp-ng/xcp-ng-org/docs/storage.md

 * Select "Local" instead of NFS/SMB
 * Enter the path created before
-* Upload ISO on your host to the same path
+* Upload ISOs on your host to the same path

 ![](https://xcp-ng.org/assets/img/screenshots/createLocalSRISO.png)

 :::warning
-A local ISO SR will be only available on the host where it was created.
+A local ISO SR will only be available on the host where it was created.
+Also, the dom0 filesystem is small with only about 15gb of space free for extra storage!
 :::

 That's it!